Pushing the Limits of Sparsity: A Bag of Tricks for Extreme Pruning: Methodology

 \subsection{Cyclic Sparsity}

-While standard DST methods such as SET and RigL adjust the sparsity pattern, sparsity $s$ is consistent throughout training - pruning and regrowing of weights take place at the same $t$. i.e., $\mathcal{M}(t) = \text{Prune}(\theta(t)) \cup \text{Grow}(\nabla_\theta \mathcal{L})$.
-In our work, we introduce a cyclic sparsity schedule where the network’s sparsity level itself evolves dynamically during training.
-Instead of maintaining a constant sparsity, we cyclically adjust the sparsity \( s(t) \) between a maximum value \( s_\text{max} \) and a minimum value \( s_\text{min} \).
-The sparsity level \( s(t) \) is governed by a cosine schedule: \begingroup \abovedisplayskip=10pt \belowdisplayskip=10pt
+While classic DST methods such as SET and RigL adjust the sparsity pattern, sparsity $s$ remains constant throughout training - pruning and regrowing of weights take place at the same rate. i.e., $\mathcal{M}(t) = \text{Prune}(\theta(t)) \cup \text{Grow}(\nabla_\theta \mathcal{L})$.
+In our work, we introduce a cyclic sparsity schedule where the network's sparsity level itself evolves dynamically during training.
+Instead of maintaining constant sparsity, we cyclically adjust the sparsity $s(t)$ between a maximum value $s_\text{max}$ and a minimum value $s_\text{min}$ over a period $T_c$.
+This creates phases of higher and lower connectivity, allowing the network to explore parameters more effectively, preventing the gradient issues that plague static extreme sparsity training.
+Once the cyclic phase ends at $T_c$, we fix the sparsity at $s_\text{max}$ and switch to standard DST updates.
+Details of the method are summarized in Algorithm \ref{alg:1}.